brandon-vaughan/creed-cms/src/pages/index.md

   heading: Leadership
   team:
     - bio: >-
-        An accomplished creative content developer, whose material has helped generate hundreds of millions of dollars in opportunities captured since 2005, as well as an experienced screenplay and story developer (since 2004), Mr. Callaghan serves Creed Productions as the chief creative, content, and screenplay development lead.
+        An accomplished creative content architect, whose material has helped generate hundreds of millions of dollars in opportunities captured since 2005, Mr. Callaghan serves Creed Productions as the chief creative, content, and screenplay development lead.
 His primary responsibility involves the development of original media ideas and material designed to advance the firm’s mission.